MANHOLE COVERS OF MOSCOW

 1. The most central of these square-patterned covers lies right under the St. Basil's Cathedral, in the center of Moscow.
 Park Sokolniki (and the same-named district as a whole) is a preferred habitat for several of them as well.

 2. In the courtyard of the museum on Delegatskaya Street.
-Six delicate "ears" are clearly visible here.
+Six ear-holes and three delicate "ears" are clearly visible here.

 3. Among the former factory buildings in Kutuzovsky Prospekt, constructed in mid 1930's.

 1-3.
 Sometimes, several types of simplified covers, without words and labels, can be found.
-The star pattern is not present either, and nobody knows why they were made in such a manner.
-Perhaps, they come from the years of war, when there was no time for excess decoration.
-Or maybe it's that dark period after 1917, when names and affiliations kept changing until the All-Union Office (NKPT) was established in 1923.
+The star pattern is not present either, and nobody knows why they were produced in such a manner.
+Most likely, it's during the 1950's, when old designs and affiliations have been changing, but not yet in full.
+Less likely variants include the years of war, when there was no time for excess decoration, and the dark period after 1917, when names and affiliations kept changing also - until the All-Union Office (NKPT) was established in 1923.

 4. Old telephone cover encountered in Nizhny Novgorod.